grafana/k6-docs/docs/sources/v0.52.x/using-k6-browser/migrating-to-k6-v0-52.md

 ## Groups

 A note on [groups](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/tags-and-groups/#groups), they don't work with async APIs either, there is no workaround as of yet.
 Here's the [GitHub issue](https://github.com/grafana/k6/issues/2728) that you can follow to keep up-to-date with relevant news on a group API that works with async APIs.

+## Migrating from k6 v0.45 or below

+If you use k6 v0.45 or below, first review [how to migrate to v0.46](https://grafana.com/docs/k6/v0.51.x/migrating-to-k6-v0-46).
+This guide details the breaking changes introduced in v0.46 for the `browser` APIs and provides instructions on how to migrate to them.

 # Where to get extra help